-The Akaroa Farmers Market is on every Saturday between October and April from 9:30 – 1pm.
+The Akaroa Farmers Market is on every Saturday in summer between October and April from 9:30 – 1pm.
 At the St Patrick’s Church grounds opposite the Recreation Grounds, offering a lot of free parking and plenty of space to relax and enjoy picturesque Akaroa!

-A favorite of locals and visitors alike, the farmers market has a great range of local and organic produce, from breads and baking, through to oils and preserves, micro-greens, smoked salmon and in season asparagus and free range eggs.
+A favorite of locals and visitors alike, the Akaroa market has a great range of local and organic produce, from breads and baking, through to oils and preserves, micro-greens, smoked salmon and in season asparagus and free range eggs.

 International Flavors and Language!